Healthcare has advanced significantly in the last few decades. Today, a doctor can refer to many healthcare professionals.

 A cystogram is sometimes ordered; there is a problem with the bladder.
 Additionally, a cystoscopy can also be performed by a urologist.

 Other procedures that a urologist may perform include:

-- The urologist may collect a urine sample.
+- They may collect a urine sample.
 They will analyze the urine sample.
 This is important if an infection is suspected.
 Analyzing the urine sample allows the urologist to detect bacteria.
 It can help to establish the cause behind the infection.

 - Urodynamic testing can be performed by a urologist too.
 This test the pressure in the bladder.
 It also looks at the volume inside the patient’s bladder.

 There are a few surgical procedures that a urologist can perform too.
-This includes biopsies4 and a cystectomy.
-Kidney transplant and extracorporeal shock-wave lithotripsy are also performed by a urologist.
+This includes biopsies (4) and a cystectomy.
+They can also perform kidney transplants and extracorporeal shock-wave lithotripsy.

 When Should You See A Urologist?

 Mild urinary issues can sometimes be treated by a general practitioner.
 When the treatment provided does not yield effective results, the doctor may refer the patient to a urologist.

 Sometimes, a general practitioner may also not have the skills to treat a specific condition.
 In such a case, the practitioner may refer the patient to a urologist too.

 There are also cases where the patient should be referred to as multiple specialists.
 A man with prostate cancer might be advised to see a urologist.
 Additionally, he may also be referred to an oncologist.